What42Pizza/LooF/Language Basics.md

 **Lines starting with "#" are pre-processor statements, and lines or tokens starting with "$" are linker statements.**

+**NOTE: This language has no real sense of code blocks.
+The main effect of this is that a variable that is initialized in what looks like a code block will be accessible outside that "block".**

 <br>
 <br>
 <br>